Go to top of page

 • be supported to access School Leaver Employment Supports (SLES)

-• transition to a pathway of employment, further education or training in their last year of school.
+• transition to a pathway of employment or further education.

 Eligibility

-Programs are for final year students who are:
+Programs are for students in the final year of completing their SACE who are:

-• enrolled and going to school with at least 70% attendance
+• enrolled and going to school at a minimum of 70% attendance

 • receiving or seeking National Disability Insurance Scheme (NDIS) support